ekokotov/real-redux-mobx-spikes/README.md

 ```
 npm i
 ```
-all projects share the same deps list (package.json) and single webpack config
+all projects share the same `npm` dependencies list and single webpack.config

 ### RUN and explore